Microeconomic Theory at Michigan State University

 Ce Liu, Stability in repeated matching markets,

-Theoretical Economics, forthcoming.
+Theoretical Economics, November 2023.

 Hanzhe Zhang, Marital preferences and stable matching in cultural evolution (with Victor Hiller and Jiabin Wu),